kgilbride/aboutme/content/index.md

 - Focused consulting engagements that diagnose and strengthen a company’s revenue operating system
 - Advisory work with founders, executives, investors, and operators building the next generation of B2B companies and tools

 The format can change.
-The work remains the same: understand the system, find the friction, and build a better way forward that allows people to live their best life (and have fun while doing it).
+The work remains the same: understand the system, find the friction, and build a better way forward that allows people to be more productive (and have fun while doing it).

-## Published content
----
-I write to clarify my thinking and help me and others in my communities of practice solve problems in work and in life.

-Please see the following if you'd like to learn more and I invite you to connect or subscribe if you would like to follow me along my journey.

-People don't get anywhere in life with helping other people solve their problems and God knows I'll need all the help I can get.
-We're in this race together so let's figure out a way to help each and have fun while doing it!

-## Beyond the work
----
-Work and life are not separate systems to me.
-They are parts of the same effort to remain curious, useful, independent, and fully engaged.

-I write because clear writing leads to clear thinking.
-I read actively and maintain a personal knowledge system so ideas can compound rather than disappear.
-I have logged more than **25,000 minutes of meditation** since December 2024, which has strengthened my ability to stay calm, pay attention, and respond thoughtfully.

-I value adventure, deep conversation, time with friends and family, and helping people who feel stuck find a path forward.

-I enjoy entering unfamiliar territory, clarifying ambiguity quickly, building something valuable that helps another person, and having fun with good people along the way.

 ## Communities and service
 ---